-With those traditional approaches, long distances affect the quality of information and bandwidth issues limit the quantity of information that can be transmitted to a few frames per second (optical imaging) or to a few sensors (passive MEA).
-Because cells’ behavior arises from complex and swift interactions between large populations of cells.
+Long distances affect the quality of information, while bandwidth limits the quantity of information that can be transmitted to a few frames per second through imaging or a few sensors in an MEA.
+However, cell behavior arises fromcomplex collective interactions between large populations of cells.

 Therefore, a change in paradigm is required to gain insights into cell network processing and the mechanisms of life.

 At 3Brain we have devised the CorePlate™ technology to transform the standard plastic dishes used by researchers for many years to study cell networks into an intelligent device.
 Each well now integrates a semiconductor processing core, namely a BioSPU (BioSignal Processing Unit), which pairs with the cell processing network.
 The BioSPU core efficiently pre-processes cell datain-situ, free of speed or bandwidth constraints and with the best-quality output.

 Brain research utilizes different techniques to study cell networks such as high content screening (HCS), patch-clamp and microelectrode array (MEA).
 These techniques provide meaningful insights into the biological processes of neuronal cells, but they all fail to provide a comprehensive and accurate picture of cell network dynamics.

 When it comes to kinetic assays on live cells, HCS is hindered by many obstacles such as phototoxicity, photobleaching, temporal resolution and dye-mediated modification of cell physiology.
 Patch-clamp brings a high level of detail in single-cell and single-channel analysis but cannot capture network-wide processes.
 Similarly, cell network investigations with MEA passive technology are impaired by significant under sampling (a few electrodes per thousands of cells), resulting in poor statistics and questionable results.